virgiawan/exseq/README.md

   }
   ```

-  * PUT and DELETE response body will be wrapped into this form :
+  * PUT and DELETE response body will be wrapped into this format :

   ```
   {